dpi/drupal-auditfiles/README.txt

 file_managed database table.
 These may be orphan files whose parent node has been deleted, or they may be the result of a module not tidying up after itself, or they may be the result of uploading files outside of Drupal (e.g., via FTP).
-You can sort the table by node number or by filename as you prefer.

 From this report you can mark files for deletion.
 There is intentionally no "select all" check box because you probably don't want to accidentally get rid